 A note from Texas business divorce attorney Robert Wood:

 If you’re facing a dispute with a partner in closely held business, you know that there is a lot at stake.
 I hope you’ll take a few minutes to reach out to me to discuss your situation.
 Our Firm has extensive experience handling business divorce matters.
 We are not only equipped to help resolve your dispute through mediation or arbitration, but we are also prepared to litigate your case if that’s what’s required to ensure that your interests are aggressively pursued.
-Thank you for stopping by our site, and I hope to hear from you soon.
-Click here to schedule a consultation today.

 Signs of an Impending Business Divorce